We use cookies on this website.

 • No source IP whitelist to maintain (nightmare with dynamic residential IPs)

-• Azure AD authentication: Automatic MFA, Conditional Access policies
+• Microsoft Entra ID Authentication: Automatic MFA, Conditional Access policies

 • HTTPS/443 connection: passes all corporate and residential firewalls

-VPN alternative: requires installing and configuring 100 VPN clients, managing certificates, user support.
-Bastion = 0 client installation.
+VPN alternative: requires installing and configuring 100 VPN clients, managing certificates, and providing user support.
+Bastion = 0 client installations.

 Limits, frustrations and situations where Bastion is NOT the solution